Dispelling Common Misconceptions About Autism

-While it is true that autism diagnoses are on the rise, it doesn’t necessarily mean that there are more cases of autism than there have been in the past.
+While it is true that autism diagnoses are on the rise, it does not necessarily mean that there are more cases of autism than there have been in the past.
 The increase is better explained by a broader definition of autism and more efficient diagnostic methods.

-For example, before 1980, autism wasn’t considered a diagnosis, but a trait of schizophrenia.
-Over time, the Diagnostic and Statistical Manual for Mental Disorders (DSM) has expanded its description of autism, and it has reduced the number of traits that doctors need to identify in patients in order to diagnose them as autistic.
+For example, before 1980, autism was not considered a diagnosis, but a trait of schizophrenia.
+Over time, the Diagnostic and Statistical Manual for Mental Disorders (DSM) has expanded its description of autism.
+DSM has reduced the number of traits that doctors need to identify to diagnose a patient as autistic.